rutujaac/pebblo-docs-private/docs/gh_pages/rag.md

-# Safe DocumentLoader for Langchain

-Pebblo has two components.

-1. Pebblo Daemon
-1. Pebblo Safe DocumentLoader for Langchain
+# Pebblo Safe DataLoader for Langchain

 This document describes how to augment your existing Langchain DocumentLoader with Pebblo Safe DocumentLoader to get deep data visibility on the types of Topics and Entities ingested into the Gen-AI Langchain application.
 For details on `Pebblo Daemon` see this [pebblo daemon](/pebblo-docs/daemon.html) document.

-Pebblo Safeloader enables safe data ingestion for _any_ Langchain `DocumentLoader`.
+Pebblo Safeloader enables safe data ingestion for Langchain document loader<sup>1</sup>.
 This is done by wrapping the document loader call with `Pebblo Safe DocumentLoader`.

 ## How to Pebblo enable Document Loading?